 Physiology and Biophysics 301; Biochemistry 301, 302.
-Pharmacology 301, 302, 303, 328, 372, 381, 491; Biometrics and Applied Statistics 308.
+Pharmacology 301, 302, 303, 328, 381, 491; Biometrics and Applied Statistics 308.

 272 Toxicology.
-The biology of environmental intoxicants and of drug abuse.
+The biology of environmental intoxicants

+and of drug abuse.
 Ecologic and physiologic consequences of the dissemination of agricultural, industrial, and medicinal chemicals.
 Prerequisites: Organic chemistry and background in biology.
 Open to undergraduates.
 Three hours.
 Gans.

-301 Medical Pharmacology.
+- 301 Medical Pharmacology.
 The chemical and biological properties of drugs.
 Prerequisite: Departmental permission.
 Six hours.
-Staff.

-302, 303 Pharmacological Techniques.
+Staff. - 302, 303 Pharmacological Techniques.
 Experiments conducted under supervision in the areas of drug metabolism, modes of drug action, physicochemical properties of drugs, bioassay, and toxicology.
 Prerequisite: Departmental permission.
 Two hours, by arrangement.
-Staff.

-328 Introduction to Medicinal Chemistry.
+Staff. - 328 Introduction to Medicinal Chemistry.
 Important classes of drugs are surveyed.
 Emphasis is placed on relationships between physiochemical properties and pharmacologic activity; synthetic aspects are considered.
 Prerequisites: Chemistry 131-132.
 Open to undergraduates with permission of instructor.
 Three hours.
-McCormack.

-372 Special Topics.
+McCormack. - 372 Special Topics.
 Topics of current interest and importance in pharmacology are considered in depth through presentations by staff, students, and visiting scientists.
 Prerequisite: Departmental permission.
 Credit variable, one to three hours.
-Staff.

-373 Readings in Pharmacology.
+Staff. - 373 Readings in Pharmacology.
 Intensive directed reading in one area of pharmacology.
 Pharmacology students must choose a topic outside thesis research area.
 Term paper and seminar on selected topic required.
 Prerequisite: Departmental permission.
 Two hours, by arrangement.
-Staff.

-381 Seminar.
+Staff. - 381 Seminar.
 Current developments in pharmacology are presented for discussion by students.
 Prerequisite: Departmental permission.
-One hour.
-Staff.
+One hour, Staff, - 391 Master's Thesis Research.
+Credit as arranged. - 491 Doctoral Dissertation Research.
+Credit as arranged.

-PHILOSOPHY (See page 101.)
+PHILOSOPHY (See page 98.)